sajansachu127/Movies_Website/README.md

-This is a simple website build using python
+This is a simple website build using python.
-It contains my favorite movie and i have given functionality to play its trailer To run my website in localhost
+It contains my favorite movie and i have given functionality to play its trailer.
+To run my website in localhost.
-Open cmd prompt and type "python entertainment_center.py"
+Open cmd prompt and type "python entertainment_center.py".